Farber-Lab/Diversity_outbred_bulk_RNA-Seq/Docs/modules.md

     #!/bin/bash
     sbatch src/slurm/merge_transcript_assemblies.slurm
     ```
-    The user may modify the `target_dir`, `annotation`, and `out_dir` in the slurm script as needed.
+    The user may modify the `target_dir`, `annotation`, and `out_dir` in the slurm script.

-### 3.3 Create sample-level transcript assemby using the concensus assembly
+### 3.3 Create sample-level transcript assembly using the consensus assembly

-Generate individual sample-level assembly using the script from the section 3.1; the `ref_annotation` in this case is the merged gtf generated from the section 3.2.
-An additional slurm script  `compute_transcript_assembly_consensus.slurm` has been provided for this purpose.
+Generate individual sample-level assembly using the script from section 3.1; the `ref_annotation` in this case is the merged gtf generated from the section 3.2.
+An additional slurm script  `compute_transcript_assembly_consensus.slurm` has been provided.
 As in the section 3.1, this script uses the `src/sh/compute_transcript_assembly.sh`.

 ## 4. Get abundances